bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

     show(p)

 This principle holds in general for all the glyph methods in
 |bokeh.plotting|.
-You can add as many glyphs to a plot as you need.
+Any number of glyphs may be added to a Bokeh
+plot.

 .. _userguide_plotting_setting_ranges: